kubernetes/website/content/en/docs/reference/using-api/deprecation-policy.md

 for example the feature may move from the kubelet to container runtime that is not under Kubernetes project control.
-In such cases, the rule cannot be applied, but there must be an effort to ensure that there is a transition path that does not compromise on components maturity level.
+In such cases, the rule cannot be applied, but there must be an effort to ensure that there is a transition path that does not compromise on components' maturity levels.
 In the example with container runtimes, the effort may involve trying to ensure that popular container runtimes have versions that offer the same level of stability while implementing that replacement behavior.